 • results (array of objects) — One result per input item, in the order requested:

-• embeddings (array of floats, size: 1024, optional) — Mean embedding vector for the provided antibody sequence; each float represents one dimension of the embedding space.
+• embeddings (array of floats, size: 1024, optional) — Mean embedding vector for the encoded input item; each float is one embedding dimension

-• residue_embeddings (array of arrays of floats, shape: [sequence_length, 1024], optional) — Per-residue embedding vectors; each inner array corresponds to one residue in the input sequence, with 1024 dimensions per residue.
+• residue_embeddings (array of arrays of floats, shape: [sequence_length, 1024], optional) — Per-residue embedding vectors for the encoded input item; each inner array contains 1024 floats for a single residue

 Example response: